SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2SecurityGroupEgress.md

 ```

 ### -DestinationPrefixListId
-EC2-VPC only\] The prefix list IDs for an AWS service.
+EC2-VPC only\] The prefix list IDs for the destination AWS service.
 This is the AWS service that you want to access through a VPC endpoint from instances associated with the security group.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group-rule.html#cfn-ec2-security-group-rule-destinationprefixlistid